OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Interpreting the 2024 US Election.md

 The

-## Ways of interpreting the results
+## Ways progressives are processing the results

 ## Paths forward